bridgecrewio/checkov/README.md

 #### Example

-The following comment skip the `CKV_AWS_20` check on the resource identified by `foo-bucket`, where the scan checks if an AWS S3 bucket is private.
+The following comment skips the `CKV_AWS_20` check on the resource identified by `foo-bucket`, where the scan checks if an AWS S3 bucket is private.
-In the example, the bucket is configured with a public read access; Adding the suppress comment would skip the appropriate check instead of the check to fail.
+In the example, the bucket is configured with public read access; Adding the suppress comment would skip the appropriate check instead of the check to fail.

 ```hcl-terraform
 resource "aws_s3_bucket" "foo-bucket" {